In Kent, spectacular scenery invites great escapes. Make sure you get out and about to explore some of the county's special landscapes.

 A third of Kent is covered by Areas of Outstanding Natural Beauty, including the 878 sq km Kent Downs from the White Cliffs of Dover to London's fringe - a liberating expanse rich in orchids, butterflies and big-horizon views.
 The High Weald AONB is a 560 sq mi patchwork of flower meadows, woodlands and rolling hills.
 Discover picturesque villages, oast houses and a wealth of wildlife, from dormice to nightjars.

 Kent's unmissable White Cliffs are another remarkable landscape to explore.
-The events run by the White Cliffs Countryside Partnership range from coppicing and scrub clearing to family strolls and nature rambles.
+Events run by the White Cliffs Countryside Partnership range from coppicing and scrub-clearing to family strolls and nature rambles.
 There's no charge for some trips - making for memorable free days out.

 At Romney Marsh the earth meets the sea in a low-lying, unique landscape that delivers mind-expanding views.
 Explore its haunting beauty through the guided walks, cycle rides and events run by the Romney Marsh Countryside Project.
 The marshes of the Isle of Sheppey and the Hoo Peninsula provide even more wrap-around views.